-In accordance with Ryerson University Senate Policy Number 46, students who will exceed the time span (from first enrollment to graduation) allotted for their program may be granted permission by the Dean of the Faculty to extend this time limit.
-In order to graduate, a student will be required to meet the academic requirements in effect when the extension is granted or such alternative requirements as may be stipulated by the MEP in keeping with Ryerson's academic policies.
-Contact the Program manager to request a time span extension.
+In accordance with TMU Senate Policy Number 170 (a), students who will exceed the time span (from first enrollment to graduation) allotted for their program may be granted permission by the Dean of the Faculty to extend this time limit.
+In order to graduate, a student will be required to meet the academic requirements in effect when the extension is granted or such alternative requirements as may be stipulated by the MEP in keeping with University's academic policies.
+Contact the program manager to request a time span extension.